top of page

 Roots: Kelsey grew up in Coatesville, PA.
 After taking a sign language class, Kelsey became interested in the way people communicate, and she decided to pursue speech language pathology.
 After graduating high school, she attended Ithaca College in New York state, where she majored in Communication Sciences and Disorders and minored in Deaf Studies.
 Her student teaching experiences cemented her interest in working with children with complex communication needs.
 She received her masters from University at Buffalo.
 After working in New York state, Kelsey has returned to the Chester County area to be near family.

 Professional Experiences "The Bloom": Kelsey has over 6 years of experience working with children who have complex communication needs.
 Previously, she has worked as an SLP in a specialized school.
 She is familiar with AAC programs such as TouchChat, Proloquo2Go, TD Snap, LAMP Words for Life, and GoTalk, and has obtained personal devices for students.
 She has worked with students using alternative ways to access devices, such as eye gaze and keyguards.
 Within the past several years, Kelsey has gained experience in utilizing the Natural Acquisition framework to support students who are gestalt language processors.
+She is currently completing the Natural Language Acquisition Certification course with Meaningful Speech.

 Specialized Training "The Grow": Kelsey continues to seek out new ways to support children's language acquisition.
 She has a basic knowledge of ASL, and she is experienced in using AAC and the Natural Language Acquisition framework.
 She has also received training in sensory integration.
 In the future, Kelsey hopes to become NLA certified.